-- (a) Expertise in the relevant legal issues or forensic skills required in the case; - (b) Familiarity with discrimination law and EOC's procedures, practices and strategic concerns; - (c) Availability of time to give advice or conduct the case; - (d) Level of court where the case is heard.
+- (a) Expertise in the relevant legal issues or forensic skills required in the case; - (b) Familiarity with discrimination law and the EOC's procedures, practices and strategic concerns; - (c) Availability of time to give advice or conduct the case; - (d) Level of court where the case is heard.

-If legal assistance is granted to you, the EOC will normally bear the costs of giving you legal assistance.
-But in the event you are ordered by the Court to pay the costs of other parties, the EOC may not cover you for liability to pay other parties' costs and you may have to pay these.
+If legal assistance is granted to you, the EOC will normally pay the costs incurred by the EOC for you.
+But in the event costs order is awarded against you by the court, you may have to bear the same as the EOC's assistance may not cover you for liability to pay other parties' costs.